Here at ReferralMD, we are dedicated to helping health care providers throughout the nation to better manage their practices and businesses.

 - Measure.
 Measure. and Re-measure: You have set a number, now make sure you can see how your efforts progress or don’t progress.
 Measurement tells you that you’re on the right track and progressing towards reaching your goals.
 It also informs you when you’re not on the right track and things aren’t working optimally.

-- Make Your Goal Attainable: Challenge yourself to achieving great things and moving your business forward, but don’t make your goal so grand that you cannot reach it.
+- Make Your Goal Attainable: Challenge yourself to achieve great things and moving your business forward, but don’t make your goal so grand that you cannot reach it.

 - Be Real and Relevant: If you took the time to take the self-assessment above, you’ll know where you stand when it comes to your competitors.
 You’ll also understand how you are doing in terms of current outreach and marketing, and whether you’re reaching your ideal clients.
 Again, you need to understand where you’re at to get where you want to go.